A guide to visiting Harrogate

 Places to visit

-Betty's Afternoon Tea was established in Harrogate for over a 100 years, why not visit Betty’s Tea Rooms and enjoy the tradition of an English afternoon tea?
+Betty's Afternoon Tea was established in Harrogate over 100 years ago.
+Why not visit Betty’s Tea Rooms and enjoy the tradition of an English afternoon tea?
 If you haven’t got time to stop for tea, they also have a gift shop where you can pick up delights to take back with you.

 Address: 1 Parliament Street, Harrogate, HG1 2QU

-Harlow Carr is home to the Royal Horticultural Society Garden, covering 58 acres.
-Find inspiration for your own garden or just enjoy the scenario.
+Harlow Carr is home to the Royal Horticultural Society (RHS) garden, covering 58 acres.
+Find inspiration for your own garden or just enjoy the scene.
 You’ll find woodland, wild flower meadows, running and still water planting ideas as well as ideas for cultivated borders.

 Address: Crag Lane, Harrogate, North Yorkshire, HG3 1QB